Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

 ### Introduction

 Let's take a look at some examples to understand how to use the YAML syntax in Animal-AI to create custom arenas.
-Let's take a closer look into the YAML syntax used in Animal-AI itself.
+We will start with some simple examples and then move on to more complex examples.

 ### Understanding YAML Syntax